Sitir/webProjects/README.md

 ```
 <br/>
-**Firebase functions use Express.js Framework based on Node.js Http Request-Response.**<br/>
+**Firebase functions use Express.js Framework based on Node.js Http Request-Response.** <br/>

 -- read more -> [Express.js Documentation v.4.0](http://expressjs.com/en/api.html#express)

 <br/>

-##### Parsing data Post/Get/Options etc Methods.
+#### Parsing data Post/Get/Options etc Methods.

 <br/>
-All requests to HTTPS triggered Cloud Functions are automatically parsed by Cloud Functions with an Express Body Parser before <br/>
+All requests to HTTPS triggered Cloud Functions are automatically parsed by Cloud Functions with<br/>
-the request reaches your code in the function.
-So even if you define your parser and middleware through Express,<br/>
+an Express Body Parser before the request reaches your code in the function. <br/>
+So even if you define your parser and middleware through Express, <br/>
 it’s still already automatically parsed.
-And you can’t explicitly define the parser that is used by Cloud Functions, <br/>
+And you can’t explicitly define the parser  <br/>
-the content-type of the request dictates that, as documented here.
-Thus, if you do not control the calling environment,<br/>
+that is used by Cloud Functions, the content-type of the request dictates that, as documented here.  <br/>
+Thus, if you do not control the calling environment, <br/>
-you cannot control the parsing of the data.<br/>
+you cannot control the parsing of the data. <br/>
 <br/>